Amber Kalirai: Development

 Amber later began dating Darryl Morton (Jonathan Dixon), which is her first real relationship, although the pair faced many obstacles within their first few weeks of dating.
 Darryl later moved in with Amber and her father Dev, after becoming homeless when his father Jerry rented 6 Coronation Street out to the Windass family.
 Due to his pairing with Amber, his character was given a reprieve so they could carry their on-screen romance after originally being axed with the rest of the Morton family.

 The character of Amber became central to storylines during 2008 and Patel impressed bosses with her performance, and she was awarded with an onscreen relationship and friends; the first being Minnie Chandra who was portrayed by Poppy Jhakra.
 A spokesperson from the soap opera said: We've been extremely pleased with Nikki Patel's performance as Amber, so we thought it was about time to explore her friends on the Street.
-Minnie will play a part in the development of Amber's relationship with Daryl Morton and Dev's relationship with Tara."
+Minnie will play a part in the development of Amber's relationship with Darryl and Dev's relationship with Tara."

 On 19 February 2012, Colin Daniels of Digital Spy reported that Patel would be leaving the show.
 Daniels said the actress had already filmed her final scenes as Amber and she would make her last on-screen appearance the following month.
 Amber leaves Coronation Street following a series of rows with her stepmother, Sunita Alahan (Shobna Gulati).
 A show spokesperson said "Nikki will be leaving us at the end of her contract, but viewers may see Amber again."
 Her departure aired on 23 March 2012.